Kazii78/Kazii-Smart-Bats/READMES/README - v0.0.2.md

 - Arrows (avoids, triggers aggression)

 ### 💢 Aggression Triggers
-- Shot Arrows; Threw Trident; Damaged by Firework Rockets from Player; Shot Bat; Hit Bat with Trident
+- Shot Arrows; Threw Trident; Shot Bat; Hit Bat with Trident
 - Hitting Bats

 Shooting; throwing an arrow; trident in the direction of bats will give you a strike,